Guidonian Hand

 First, consider the musical example provided in the Scolica enchiriadis for the concept of singing “rhythmically” (numerose canere): the antiphon Ego sum via.
 The text describes the rhythm of this chant not by assigning a value to every note, but by stating: "Only the last [syllable] in [each of] the three phrases is long; the remaining [syllables] are short".

 If read literally, this would mean one would (or could) beat out all the short notes with the precision of a metronome and the long notes would be exactly twice as long.
 But this is not necessarily the case.
 It is certainly possible that what is intended is that all the ‘short’ notes are sung with relative equality (not the precision of a metronome) while maintaining the accentuation of the text.
-The long notes at the ends of the phrases would then be sung essentially double in length.
+The long notes at the ends of the phrases would then be sung essentially double in length giving the perception of a proportional value of 2:1 between the long and short notes.
 This interpretation aligns remarkably well with the "nuanced" rhythm of the Solesmes tradition (specifically the mora ultimae vocis of Pothier and Mocquereau, minus Mocquereau's other oddities), where the structural articulation is achieved by lengthening the final notes of grammatical units.

-Furthermore, the famous 15th chapter of Guido d’Arezzo’s Micrologus (c.
-1026), often cited by proportionalists for its mention of "metrical feet," also contains imagery that could be interpreted against a strict proportional interpretation.
+Furthermore, the famous 15th chapter of Guido d’Arezzo’s Micrologus, often cited by proportionalists for its mention of "metrical feet," also contains imagery that could be interpreted against a strict proportional interpretation.
 Guido compares the flow of the phrase to a "galloping horse."
 He writes: "Towards the ends of phrases the notes should always be more widely spaced... like a galloping horse, so that they arrive at the pause, as it were, weary and heavily" (quasi gravi more lassae perveniant).
-Many modern scholars interpret this description of a gradual slackening (apodosis) as evidence of a flexibility of tempo that is the antithesis of the mechanical "tick-tock" of strict proportionalism.
-A horse does not slow down by switching gears from a quarter-note to a half-note; it slows organically.
+Many modern scholars interpret this description of a gradual slackening (apodosis) as evidence of a flexibility of tempo that is the antithesis of the mechanical "tick-tock" of strict proportionalism and, again, is in support of the theory of solemn speech rhythm.

 A Rebuttal Regarding the Horse

-But, even this interpretation of Guido’s metaphor is not without challenge.
-As Alasdair Codona has argued, the metaphor of the horse may actually support the proportionalist view if understood through the lens of equestrian mechanics.
+But, this interpretation of Guido’s metaphor is not without challenge either.
+Scottish musician Alasdair Codona has argued that the metaphor of the horse may actually support the proportionalist view if understood through the lens of equestrian mechanics.
 Codona says that if Guido simply wanted to describe a gradual deceleration (a ritardando), he could have used the example of a man running to a halt.
 A man has only two legs and his gait remains the same while the duration between steps increases.
 A horse, however, changes gait.
 When slowing from a gallop to a trot, the animal switches from a four-beat pattern to a two-beat pattern.
 Codona suggests this is a "perfect metaphor for a binary change from four short notes (four beats) changing to two long notes (two beats) within the same duration".
-If Codona’s reading is correct, Guido’s "galloping horse" describes a structural, proportional shift in the metrical foot—affirming the 2:1 ratio of the Scolica—rather than a gradual, unmeasured slowing.
+Is he stretching things too far, or are the advocates of speech rhythm oversimplifying things?

 Paleographic Realities: The Inconsistency of Signs